nixworks/public/news/2006/11/6/README.md

 ##### Felipe Perez Roque
 ### [ Felipe Perez Roque, the Foreign Minister of Cuba, backs away from earlier predictions that Fidel Castro would return as the President of Cuba by December raising concerns about the progress of Castro's recovery from intestinal surgery. ](/news/2006/11/6/felipe-pa-c-rez-roque-the-foreign-minister-of-cuba-backs-away-from-earlier-predictions-that-fidel-castro-would-return-as-the-president-of-c.md)
-_Context: Felipe Perez Roque, Fidel Castro, President, Cuba_
+_Context: Felipe Perez Roque, Cuba, Fidel Castro, President_

 ##### Iraq
 ### [ The Iraqi government prepares a law that may see former Baath Party supporters restored to their former jobs. ](/news/2006/11/6/the-iraqi-government-prepares-a-law-that-may-see-former-baath-party-supporters-restored-to-their-former-jobs.md)